 When clients have a legal problem or concern, they need one thing: a solution.
-A solution is what Aaron provides, across a host of subjects including business torts and contracts, insurance coverage disputes, and real estate zoning.
-To this end, Aaron has drafted complaints, motions, and legal memoranda, and has gained experience in document collection, review, and analysis.
-Moreover, Aaron is an active member of the firm’s Institutional Investor Class Action Recovery practice, where he advises institutional investors with respect to monitoring and evaluating foreign and domestic securities class actions.
+Aaron provides solutions across a host of subjects, including business torts and contracts, insurance coverage, and real estate disputes.
+To this end, Aaron has drafted pleadings, dispositive and pre-trial security motions, and legal memoranda for preliminary injunctions, state and federal cases, and declaratory judgment actions.
+He has also drafted a variety of discovery disclosures, requests, and responses, and gained experience in document collection, review, and analysis.

-For those clients in the financial services and real estate sectors, Aaron also draws on his academic training—in finance and economics—and experience managing construction loans for a community bank.
-He is also adept at using technology and writing software to minimize costs and efficiently solve problems.
+For clients in the financial services and real estate sectors, Aaron also draws on his academic training—in finance and economics—and on his experience managing construction loans at a community bank.
+He is also adept at using technology and writing software to help clients minimize costs and efficiently solve problems.

-Aaron has represented clients from a myriad of industries, including financial services, higher education, health care, insurance, and technology.
-But his clients also include underserved members of the Boston community, through participation in Mintz’ pro bono initiatives.
+Aaron has represented clients from a myriad of industries, including financial services, insurance, and medical technology.
+But his clients also include underserved members of the Boston community, through participation in Mintz's pro bono initiatives.
 Most recently, as part of the Domestic Violence Project, Aaron successfully represented a domestic violence victim in obtaining a Chapter 209A restraining order.

 During law school, Aaron served on the Harvard Business Law Review's Board of Directors, and assisted Professor Howell Jackson in his research on financial regulation.
 Aaron also interned at The Goldwater Institute, where he worked on public interest litigation and legislation, conducted client intake interviews, and evaluated the merits of potential cases.

 - Represented a manufacturer of cleaning devices for continuous positive airway pressure (CPAP) machines in a false advertising suit brought in the Southern District of New York by a multinational competitor, which dealt with complex Lanham Act claims.